Metal Gear

 The series is credited for pioneering and popularizing stealth video games and "cinematic video games".
-Notable traits of the series include cinematic cutscenes, intricate storylines, offbeat and fourth wall humour, and exploration of cyberpunk, dystopian, political and philosophical themes, with references to Hollywood films to add flavor.
+Notable traits of the series include cinematic cutscenes, intricate storylines, offbeat and fourth-wall humor, and exploration of cyberpunk, dystopian, political and philosophical themes, as well as references to Hollywood films.
+Individual installments have been critically acclaimed, as well as receiving several awards.
+The series has sold 63.3 million units as of the end of June 2025.
 The franchise has also been adapted into other media, such as comics, novels, and drama CDs.
-Solid Snake has also gone on to appear in other games, such as the Super Smash Bros. series, Ape Escape 3, and LittleBigPlanet.
+Solid Snake has also gone on to appear in other games, such as the Super Smash Bros. series, Ape Escape 3, LittleBigPlanet, and Fortnite.